AY2425S2-CS2103-F09-2/tp/docs/UserGuide.md

   * **Valid Names:** John Doe, O'Connor, Jean-Luc, Ravi S/O Lim
   * **Invalid Names:** O''Connor, -John, Mary-, S//O, 007

+* `Phone Number` is based on singapore contacts and is restricted to 8 digits long.
+Oversea contacts will be added in the future.

 </div>

 ### Viewing help : `help`